deniskyashif/ssfst/README.md

 npm i
 ```

-Sample implementations can be found at `examples/`.
+Sample implementations can be found in [examples/](https://github.com/deniskyashif/ssfst/tree/master/examples).

 ## Run the Tests